panigsan/eth-algolab/notes.md

 When picking numeric_limits, make sure that you don't multiply this number otherwise there will be another overflow!
 If you take 1<<30, make sure it is big enough!

+Segmentation faults are probably because you're accessing a vector at a wrong position!

+## Week 9
+Pay attention to indexes of objects.
+For instance in the real estate problem the site id starts with 1, therefore it is important to do -1 when adding the edges.

+If a problem has negative values, you might add a constat to each of them to have postive values.
+It doesn't work always though!